Music-Classification-Project/top-n-music-classification/README.md

         /download_data.py    : Downloads datasets.
         /preprocess_data.py  : Cleans and preprocesses data.
         /extract_features.py : Extracts features from provided file path.
         /process_data.py     : Combines download, process, and extract files into one smooth pipeline.

+#### sandbox
+    For the purpose of testing scripts.
+Each developer has their own folder here as needed.